vatesfr/xen-orchestra/docs/docker_support.md

 `- ssh-rsa AAAA....kuGgQ me@mypc`

 The rest of the configuration is identical to any other VM.
 Just click on "Create VM" and you are done.
-After few seconds, your VM is ready.
+After a few seconds, your VM will be ready.
 Nothing else to do!

 You can see it thanks to the docker logo in the main view: